Randomizing multi-product formulas for Hamiltonian simulation: Introduction

 The aims of this work are twofold: First, we strive for combining the advantages of higher-order multi-product formulas with those of schemes of randomized compiling, to create a novel framework in which multi-product formulas can be put to good use, which we dub ``randomized sampling''.
 Specifically, we adopt the above scenario of computing expectation values of observables and propose to sample product formulas from multi-product formulas, by which we circumvent the need to use the LCU framework and its corresponding methods such as block encodings.
 Instead, we implement multi-product formulas on average through random sampling.
 This results in a notable reduction in algorithmic depth at the expense of additional circuit evaluations.
-In this way, we see how notions of randomized compiling and higher-order multi-product formulas -- when suitably brought together -- allow for more resource-efficient notions of quantum simulation amenable to programmable devices.
-Second, we develop alternative multi-product formulas tailored to this new framework, which promise to outperform the accuracy of the multi-product formulas introduced by Childs and Wiebe in Ref.\ \cite{childsHamiltonianSimulationUsing} in the regime of short simulation times.
-We show that using a quantum device limited to the aforementioned operations can already yield substantial improvements to fully analog approaches.
-It is therefore especially useful when algorithms with a pure focus on noisy-intermediate-scale-quantum devices \cite{preskillQuantumComputingNISQ2018a}, such as variational quantum algorithms, reach their limits, but fully digital algorithms are not yet feasible.
+In this way, we see how notions of randomized compiling and higher-order multi-product formulas -- when suitably brought together -- allow for more resource-efficient notions of quantum simulation amenable to programmable devices and early quantum computers, with a focus on estimating the dynamics of quantum systems instead of a complete phase estimation procedure.
+An overview of this framework can be found in Figure~\ref{fig:sampling_algo}.
+Second, we develop alternative multi-product formulas tailored to this new framework, which promise to outperform the accuracy of the multi-product formulas introduced by Childs and Wiebe in Ref.~\cite{childsHamiltonianSimulationUsing} in the regime of short simulation times.
+We show that using a quantum device limited to the aforementioned operations can already yield improvements to fully analog approaches.
+It is therefore especially useful in the regime of early quantum computers, when algorithms with a pure focus on noisy-intermediate-scale-quantum devices \cite{preskillQuantumComputingNISQ2018a}, such as variational quantum algorithms, reach their limits, but fully digital algorithms on large, fault-tolerant quantum computers are not yet feasible.
+The steps required to end up with such a formula are summarized in Figure~\ref{fig:prescription}.

+A direct comparison between these newly developed multi-product formulas with those of Childs and Wiebe and Trotter-Suzuki product formulas is presented in Table~\ref{tab:compare_methods}.